 Once registered, you card will be valid through June 30th of the current school year.
 Educator Cards must be renewed, and eligibility confirmed each year.

 - Inter-library Loans and Link+ materials follow regular loan periods and restrictions.

-- Museum passes (Discover & Go), telescopes, and microscopes may not be checked out with an Educator Card.
+- Museum passes (Discover & Go), telescopes and other equipment may not be checked out with an Educator Card.

 - Certain streaming formats may be excluded subject to the terms and conditions in Terms of Service.

 FREQUENTLY ASKED QUESTIONS